Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7Mtw3tqgwKQ.md

 ### Transcript

-> um so yeah when we will release update six after update five before update seven possibly be after update nine um
+> so yeah when we will release update six after update five before update seven possibly be after update nine